Large gaps of CUE and GUE: Introduction

 \end{thm}

+Note that the constant $M(I)$ depends on whether or not $I$ is a symmetric subinterval about the origin, as the semicircle law is symmetric around the origin.

-The starting point to prove Theorem \ref{thm2} is \eqref{21} in Lemma \ref{another}, which is another rescaling limit regarding the hole probability for CUE.
-Such rescaling limit about CUE will play an important role in the proof of the large gaps of GUE.
-We still need to prove that the point process of the rescaling large gaps tends to the Poisson distribution as in Theorem \ref{thm1}.
-The key point in the proof is the comparison of the local behaviors of eigenvalues between CUE and GUE.
-To be more precise, we will need Lemma \ref{lem23} which gives the estimate about the difference of the hole probabilities between CUE and GUE, and we also need the lower bound of Lemma \ref{lem25}.
-The proofs of Lemma \ref{lem23} and Lemma \ref{lem25} are based on the comparison of the Fredholm determinants between CUE and GUE.
+The starting point to prove Theorem \ref{thm2} is the observation \eqref{21} in Lemma \ref{another}, which is another rescaling limit regarding the gap probability for CUE.
+Similar to the CUE case, we still need to prove the upper bound \eqref{33} and lower bound \eqref{34}.
+And another key ingredient to prove the GUE case is the comparisons of the kernels and the Fredholm determinants between CUE and GUE in the proofs of Lemma \ref{lem23} and Lemma \ref{lem25}.

+As a final remark, the determinantal structures of the CUE and GUE play a crucial role in the analyses presented in this paper and in \cite{BB}.
+It is worth noting that even the decay orders of the largest gaps for other ensembles, such as the COE and CSE which have Pfaffian structures, remain unknown.
+In fact, let $m_{\beta}$ be the largest gaps of C$\beta$E where $\beta>0$.
+Indicated by the large gap probability of Theorem 5 in \cite{VV}, we propose the following conjecture: for any $p>0$ as $n\to+\infty$.
+If this conjecture can be proven, then one can further try to find the rescaling limits of the largest gaps of C$\beta$E, which are expected to follow Gumbel distributions as well.